A misconfigured Windows Store likely to cause an error in Microsoft Windows 10 operating system.

 5. Click Troubleshooting icon.

-6. Click the “View all” link in left hand side panel.
+6. Click the “View all” link in the left-hand side panel.

 8. Follow the on-screen instructions.